Tiered Benefits Plans

 Primary care provider

-While this plan does not require you to have a primary care provider (PCP), choosing one for yourself and each covered family member is highly recommended.
+This plan does not require you to have a primary care provider (PCP), but choosing one for yourself and each covered family member is highly recommended.
 Your PCP is your health guide - coordinating your care, helping you avoid cost surprises and supporting you in achieving your best health.

-It's easy to find and choose a network PCP - just go to Provider Search to get started.
+• It's easy to find and choose a network Primary Care Provider

 The importance of a primary care provider (PCP)